 - Xellos, fan-favorite demon and self-proclaimed trickster priest from Slayers.
 Always an amiable sort, Xellos will often manage to passively "betray" his allies by oops, allowing them to die horribly, alternately help and hinder our heroes and merrily subvert the status quo to his own amusement and greater purpose - sometimes all in the course of one episode.

 - Nagi in Mai-HiME (less so in Mai-Otome, where he is the Big Bad)

 - Hisoka from Hunter × Hunter

 - Ken Murata from Kyou Kara Maou, though he is not a villain.

 - Lupin III believes this of all women: "Betrayal is yet another of women's accessories.".
 The character of Fujiko is agreed to be a traitor by the entire group, although only Lupin admits her to be loveable.

 - Sergeant Major Kululu from Keroro Gunsou.
 He's technically the superior officer, but since he's so sketchy, no one wants to follow him so he's the intelligence officer.

-- Kabuto Yakushi from Naruto is so ridiculously untrustworthy that even the villain he swore unending loyalty to claims that there's no telling what he'll pull when he's on his own.
+- Kabuto Yakushi is so ridiculously untrustworthy that even the villain he swore unending loyalty to claims that there's no telling what he'll pull when he's on his own.
 He can, and has, betrayed everybody he's ever met at least once with a smile on his face and may be on his way to Big Bad status at the moment.